astroprofsmith/intromodern.github.io/_sources/c1evidence.md

 As with most interesting experiments, Michelson got a result that did not agree with his intuition about the outcome of the experiment.
-After a number of very bright physicists examined these results, a relatively simple and rather clever model was developed that agreed with the experimental results.
+After a number of very bright physicists examined these results (see, e.g. {cite}`Williams02`), a relatively simple and rather clever model was developed that agreed with the experimental results.

 ```{code-cell}
 :tags: ["remove-cell"]